Greek language question: Consequences for language and literacy

-A decade later in Athens, among the logiόtatoi, even the young Georgios Hatzidakis (newly appointed assistant professor of linguistics at Athens University, and later to become Katharevousas greatest defender) had come to recognize the problem.
+A decade later in Athens, among the logiόtatoi, even the young Georgios Hatzidakis (newly appointed assistant professor of linguistics at Athens University, and later to become Katharevousa's greatest defender) had come to recognize the problem.
 In one of his earliest published pieces (in the magazine Estia, 1883) he admitted, "In our struggle to render the written language more noble, we are allowing the Greek people to become more uncouth."
-However, he explicitly ruled out switching to writing in demotic, which he dismissed as "the tattered Romaic language, which is not sufficient for anything" (emphasis in original).
+However, he explicitly ruled out switching to writing in Demotic, which he dismissed as "the tattered Romaic language, which is not sufficient for anything" (emphasis in original).

 End of hopes for the resurrection of Ancient Greek

-By about 1880, it had become tacitly accepted that the fifty-year dream of Vyzantios, Soutsos and their fellows had failed: neither the 'common people' nor the State would ever be using Ancient Greek as their everyday language.
+By about 1880, it had become tacitly accepted that the fifty-year dream of Vyzantios, Soutsos and their fellows had failed: neither the "common people" nor the State would ever be using Ancient Greek as their everyday language.
 Katharevousa thus lost one of its justifications, as a necessary halfway stage in the natural restoration of the ancient language.
 It would now have to stand on its own merits as the practical written language of a modern state.

-It was also clear that something must now be done to loosen the grip of Ancient Greek on the educational system.
+It was also clear that something had to be done to loosen the grip of Ancient Greek on the educational system.
 Accordingly, in 1881, provision was officially made for the teaching of some Katharevousa in Greek primary schools.
 It was the first time that anything other than Ancient Greek had been allowed in education.
 However, change was slow; some Ancient Greek continued to be taught in primary schools until 1917, and secondary schools were allowed nothing else until 1909.